-Intensive watershed monitoring first occurred in 2008 and 2009.
-It will begin again in the field season of 2018.
-Five TMDL studies have been approved by USEPA since 2011.
+Intensive watershed monitoring first occurred in 2008-2009, and began again in the field season of 2018.

 - Sauk River Watershed Monitoring and Assessment Report

 - Sauk River Watershed Stressor Identification Report

 - Sauk River Watershed Stressor Identification Report Summary

 - Sauk River Watershed HSPF Model Scenario Report